lilsliceofbread/badgl-engine/README.md

-# learnopengl
+# badgl-engine

-project to learn openGL
+making a terrible graphics engine to learn c and opengl